Lord-Gusarov/.configs_lg/README.md

 > - sudo  ./hlb_setup.sh -> Will set up the Betty Linter and pep8 v=1.7.0
 > - ./vim_setup.sh       -> If no '.vimrc' file is present at the home directory,
     this script will copy the one inside this repo to the home directory '~'
+> - ./git_setup.sh       -> Sets global username, email, permanent credential storing and downloads most used REPOS into the folder ~/hrepos